-How to be less sweaty.
+How to sweat less as a dancer?

 This article will help you reduce your sweatyness on the dancefloor